 You are genuinely listening to your partner with the only intent being to understand what they are feeling.

 Giving our partner the benefit of the doubt

-If you struggle to Let Go of the Past and know it impacts you in the present, please take a moment and review the steps you can take to not let your past control you!
+If you struggle to Let Go of the Past (click to read on my site) and know it impacts you in the present, please take a moment and review the steps you can take to not let your past control you!